-Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Trust's basic financial statements.
-The other supplementary schedules as listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Trust's basic financial statements.
+The supplementary information (not subjected to auditing procedures) as listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.